h15200/notes/system-design.md

 `Partitioning` or `sharding` will decrease latency, increase throughput and can be done in 2 ways:

 - Horizontal partitioning separates (users a-j, j-z) into smaller shards (or partitions) of the same columns
-  - can be done in RDBSM and no-SQL, but much easier with noSQL
+  - can be done in RDBMS and no-SQL, but much easier with noSQL
 - Vertical partitioning separates columns (categories) into shards (or partitions) for ex when a column is rarely used, it is stored elsewhere.

   - don't confuse vertical partitioning with vertical scaling.
 Both horizontal and vertical partitioning is a form of horizontal